 Storage Spaces is a technology in Windows 10 and Windows Server that implements software RAID.
 You can add multiple physical drives into your server or workstation, and create fault-tolerant volumes for your host.
 You can read more about Storage Spaces at https://docs.microsoft.com/windows-server/storage/storage-spaces/overview.

-You can use storage spaces on a single host or server to protect against unexpected disk drive failures.
+You can use Storage Spaces on a single host or server to protect against unexpected disk drive failures.
 You should note that Storage Spaces is separate from Storage Spaces Direct (aka S2D).
-S2D enables you to create a virtual san with multiple hosts providing SMV3 access to a scale-out file server which you can read more about in Chapter 10, Managing Shared Data in the Creating a scale-out file SMB 3 server recipe.
+S2D enables you to create a virtual SAN with multiple hosts providing SMB3 access to a scale-out file server.

-Getting Ready
+Getting ready

 You run this recipe on SRV1, a domain-joined host in the Reskit.Org domain.
-You also need DC1, a domain controller for the reskit.org domain.
-This recipe makes use of the 5 virtual disks you added to SRV1 earlier in the chapter.
+You also need DC1, a domain controller for the Reskit.org domain.
+This recipe makes use of five of the virtual disks you added to SRV1 at the start of the Managing Physical Disks and Volumes recipe.

 How to do it...